 - Education that promotes learning opportunities through skill development and confidence building, including digital literacy.

-- Equitable, inclusive, and relevant quality education, leading to human resource development.
+- Equitable, inclusive, and relevant quality education, leading to gender equality and human resource development.

 - Equitable & Universal access to Health for All - segments of population and ailments.